jsonquerylang/jsonquery-website/src/content/reference.md

 ## min

 Return the minimum of the values in an array.
+The function returns `null` in case of an empty array.

 ```text
 min()